 Display SDK snippets

 When you use Fern’s SDK Generator, you can automatically display SDK code snippets in your API Reference.
-These snippets appear in a language selector dropdown, with cURL as the default option.
+These snippets are generated from your API definition examples and appear in a language selector dropdown, with cURL as the default option.

 Configuring SDK Snippets